PraveenMut/portfolio-project/README.md

 However, text, progress bars were designed in the gradient/flat UI.

-# Design Intracaies (Process):
+# Design Intricacies (Process):

 The design process revolved around finding specific colours, inspiration for potential websites that could be used as a basis for creating original work.
 As also explained below, I very much resonated with clear & bold yet fluid design.
-My personality is both an "analytical" yet "easy going/friendly" and to ensure that it encapsulated those traits, the brutualist yet flat UI design was the best design aesthetic I wished to create.
+My personality is both an "analytical" yet "easy going/friendly" and to ensure that it encapsulated those traits, the brutalist yet flat UI design was the best design aesthetic I wished to create.

 Instead of images or other "complications" such as animations, I focused mainly on vivid, bold & stern headings coupled with fluid text on the body and the navigation sidebar.